New paginated Fieldtype support and FieldtypeTable upgrades

 This week the core continued to be upgraded for more Fieldtype features like pagination support.
 We also released a new version of ProFields Table (v14).
 This post also looks at a new SmashingMagazine.com tutorial and more on the 3.x release timing.
 More

-ProcessWire Weekly #549 In the 549th issue of ProcessWire Weekly we’re going to check out the latest core updates, highlight one older yet still very relevant third party module, and more.
+ProcessWire Weekly #554 In the 554th issue of ProcessWire Weekly we'll check out the latest core updates, introduce a couple of new third party modules, and more.
 Read on!

 Custom Fields Module This week we look at a new ProFields module named Custom Fields.
 This module provides a way to rapidly build out ProcessWire fields that contain any number of subfields/properties within them.